-If your employment is terminated for a reason other than your Total and Permanent Disability or death, or after your Normal Retirement Date, you will be entitled to receive only the vested portion of your Account balance as of the date of your termination, as adjusted for the vested portion of any investment returns or other amounts credited or charged to your Account after such date.
+If your employment is terminated before your Normal Retirement Date for a reason other than your Total and Permanent Disability or death, you will be entitled to receive only the vested portion of your Account balance as of the date of your termination, as adjusted for the vested portion of any investment returns or other amounts credited or charged to your Account after such date.
 For more information on vesting, see Question 14.
-Your benefit will be distributed as described under Question 18.
+Your Account balance will be distributed as described under .